Hooks

 Use Channel Layer¶

-Subscribe to a Django Channels layer to send/receive messages.
+Subscribe to a Django Channels Layer to communicate messages.

 Layers are a multiprocessing-safe communication system that allows you to send/receive messages between different parts of your application.